 The cornerstone of the Vincentian journey is the Home Visit – in which Vincentians meet with clients in their place of residence so that they may better understand their struggles and needs.
 By meeting face to face with their neighbors, Vincentians see the Face of Christ in those they are blessed to serve.

-Members of our SVdP conferences, called Vincentians, in conjunction with fostering our spiritual development, serve communities throughout the Diocese of Pittsburgh to assist those in need.
+Members of our SVdP conferences, called Vincentians, in conjunction with fostering our spiritual development, serve communities throughout Pittsburgh and surrounding counties to assist those in need.
 The focal point of our vocation is the person-to-person encounters and the acts of charity for our neighbors – whoever they may be.

 • Vincentians serve anyone in need